Tailscale SSH with servers

-If you’re setting up servers on Tailscale, and want to use Tailscale SSH to access them, we recommend you use an auth key to provision the server, and an ACL tag to restrict its access.
+If you’re setting up servers on Tailscale, we recommend you use an auth key to provision the server, and an ACL tag to restrict its access.
+You can also set up Tailscale SSH to access your servers.

-Here’s how to set up a server in Tailscale SSH:
+Here’s how to set up a server in Tailscale:

 1. Create a new ACL tag in your tailnet for the type of shared resource you are managing.
 For example, you can use the tag server for your servers, prod or test for your environments, and front-end for grouping of other resources that you maintain.

 To create a tag, modify the tailnet policy file to specify the owner of the tag, which is the team or user who can use that tag.
-You can use an existing tag for all servers but we recommend setting up a new tag specifically for SSH server access.
+You can use an existing tag for all servers.
+If you're also setting up Tailscale SSH, we recommend using a new tag.

 {